microsoft/pxt-arcade/docs/examples/seven-segment.md

 ## 5 Digit Counter

-Create a counter with `5` digits and add one to the current count value every `100` millisecons.
+Create a counter with `5` digits and add one to the current count value every `100` milliseconds.

 ```blocks
 let myCounter: DigitCounter = null